PostHog/posthog.com/contents/handbook/company/communication.md

 1. If you choose to email instead of chat it is OK to send an _internal_ email that contains only a short message, similar as you would use in chat.
 1. You are not expected to be available all the time.
 There is no expectation to respond to messages outside of your planned working hours.
 1. Sometimes synchronous communication is the better option, but do not default to it.
 For example, a video call can clear things up quickly when you are blocked.
 1. It is 100% OK to ask as many questions as you have.
 Please ask them so many people can answer them and many people see the answer, so use issues or public chat channels instead of private messages or one-on-one emails.
-If someone sends you a handbook link they are proud that we have the answer documented, they don't mean that you should have found that yourself or that this is the complete answer, feel free to ask for clarification.
+If someone sends you a handbook link, that means they are proud that we have the answer documented - they don't mean that you should have found that yourself or that this is the complete answer, so feel free to ask for clarification.
 If the answer to a question isn't documented yet please immediately make a pull request to add it to the handbook in a place you have looked for it.
 It is great for the person who answered the question to see you help to ensure they have to answer it only once.
 A pull request is the best way to say thanks for help.
 1. If you mention something (a pull request, issue, commit, webpage, comment, etc.) please include a link to it.
 1. When someone asks for something, reply back with a deadline or by noting that you already did it.
-Answers like: 'will do', 'OK', 'it is on my todo list' are not helpful.
-If it is small it's better to spend 2 minutes and do the tasks so the other person can mentally forget about it.
-If it is large you need to figure out when you'll do it, by returning that information the other person might decide to solve it in another way if it takes too long.
+Answers like: 'will do', 'OK', or 'it is on my todo list' are not helpful.
+If it is small task for you but will unblock someone else, consider spending a few minutes to do the task so the other person can move forward.
+If it is large, you need to figure out when you'll be able do it - by returning that information, the other person might decide to solve it in another way if it takes too long.
 1. Avoid creating private groups for internal discussions.

 ### Not Public